 When Christians meet together they must take precautions such as covering the windows and whispering rather than singing hymns because there is such a high risk of being betrayed by neighbours or even by other family members.

-Christians imprisoned in labour camps exist under brutal conditions, semi-starved, cruelly treated by the guards and forced into extremely hard labour in mining, timber cutting or farming enterprises.
+Christians in prison camps exist under brutal conditions, semi-starved, cruelly treated by the guards and forced into extremely hard labour in mining, timber cutting or farming enterprises.
 Atrocities include forced abortion and infanticide.
 Eyewitnesses report that Christian prisoners receive much more torture than others and that they are given the worst jobs in the prison camps.

 While evangelism is forbidden, some foreign Christians have been allowed into North Korea to work with food relief and TB programmes.
 Chinese missionaries work amongst refugees in China and also inside North Korea, which is very risky.
 Several foreign Christians have been arrested and imprisoned in North Korea, accused of crimes such as spying for South Korea, attempting to overthrow the government and spreading religious propaganda.